 - Once the leek and onion have softened and are just translucent, add the potato and some pepper.
 Stir so they become coated in butter then cover and let the vegetables sweat a couple minutes.

-- Add the cooking liquid from the fish to the onion and potatoes.
-Cover again and bring to a simmer.
+- Add the cooking liquid from the fish to the onion and potatoes, straining it to hold back any foam or skin etc. Cover again and bring to a simmer.
 Let it cook around 5-10 minutes until the potato is tender.
+The exact timing depends a little on the potato variety and size of the chunks.

 - As the soup is cooking, remove any skin and bones from the smoked haddock and break it up into relatively large flaked pieces.